A systematic approach to general higher-order majorization-minimization algorithms for (non)convex optimization: Introduction

-For the AR$p$ algorithm \cite{cartis2017} proves the best known convergence rate for this class of problems ($f$ nonconvex with $p$ derivative smooth) in terms of the first- and second-order optimality conditions:

-Extension of these results to smooth optimization problems with simple constraints were given recently in \cite{cartis:2020}.
-Furthermore, several studies demonstrate that special geometric properties of the objective function, such as gradient dominance condition or Kurdyka-Lojasiewicz (KL) property \cite{BolDan:07}, can enable faster convergence of the ARp algorithm (e.g., when $p=2$), see for example \cite{NesPol:06,ZhoWan:18}.
 Notably, all these approaches require optimizing a $(p+1)$-th order polynomial, which is known to be a difficult problem.
 Recently, \cite{Nes:19, Nes:19Inxt} introduced an implementable method for convex functions (see also Lemma \ref{lema:conv} below).
-In particular, for $p=2$ and $p=3$ there are efficient methods from optimization for minimizing the corresponding Taylor-based upper approximation \eqref{sota:eq2}, see e.g., \cite{CarGou:11, CarDuc:16, GraNes:19sub, Nes:19, Nes:19Inxt} .
+In particular, for $p=2$ and $p=3$ there are efficient methods from convex optimization for minimizing the corresponding Taylor-based upper approximation \eqref{sota:eq2}, see e.g., \cite{CarGou:11, CarDuc:16, GraNes:19sub, Nes:19, Nes:19Inxt} .

 \textbf{Majorization-minimization algorithms} approximate at each iteration the objective function by a majorizing function that is easy to minimize \cite{BolPau:16, LanHun:00}.
 Most techniques, e.g., gradient descent, utilize convex quadratic majorizers in order to guarantee that the model at each iteration is easy to minimize.
 The framework of first-order majorization-minimization methods, i.e. methods that are using only gradient information to build the upper model, has been analyzed widely in the literature of the recent two decades, see e.g., \cite{BolPau:16, HunLan:04, LanHun:00, Mai:15, RazHon:13}. \textit{However, to the best of our knowledge there are no results on the convergence behavior of general higher-order majorization-minimization algorithms, i.e. methods that are using higher-order derivatives to build the upper model.} In this paper we provide a general framework for the design of higher-order majorization-minimization algorithms and derive a complete convergence analysis for them (global and local convergence rates) covering a large class of optimization problems, that is convex or nonconvex, smooth or nonsmooth.